 I have lifting limitations now, so I can no longer work as a paramedic.
 I do wear sun block daily and make a great effort to stay out of the sun.
 Wearing hats bothers me greatly.
 But I still boat with my highly tanned husband and friends.
 They are good at making sure that I stay covered up, like it could never happen to them.
 So I concentrate on teaching my kids sun safety.

 With that life just goes on and only time will tell how I make out.
 But today I feel good, no great!
 So I feel that the next stage in my melanoma saga is to be an advocate for sun safety and attempt to educated others on the damage of tanning.
-That is why I turned to the Melanoma Foundation of New England.
+That is why I turned to IMPACT Melanoma.
 I am a member of their Running for Cover Team for the Cox Providence Rhode Race.